tardate/blog.tardate.com/_posts/2025-07-13-airline-the-dc3-in-post-war-history.md

 ---

 I recently discovered the British TV Series from 1982 ["Airline"](https://www.imdb.com/title/tt0083378/), currently [free to watch on YouTube, thanks to "Forgotten British Television"](https://www.youtube.com/playlist?list=PLcOKn2Ebnf7nwdGdbuqkDWGNJ9ascPkcg).
-The star of the show is really the DC3.
+The star of the show is really the DC-3 (and an Austin Tilly).
 I can give you at least 4 reasons why it is wonderful viewing, and 1 reason why you'll hate it!

 The good:

 * For TV made as late as 1982, it brilliantly captures the immediate post-war period in Britain.
 From [rationing](https://en.wikipedia.org/wiki/Rationing_in_the_United_Kingdom#Post-Second_World_War_1945%E2%80%931954) and the black market, to social upheaval of returned services and the changing role of women in society, to the expectation of a new social contract reflected by the [Beveridge Report](https://en.wikipedia.org/wiki/Beveridge_Report) and the [Labour victory in 1945](https://en.wikipedia.org/wiki/1945_United_Kingdom_general_election) - all are handled with convincing realism.
-* it features the forgotten history of the end of the [British Mandate and the Palestine Emergency](https://en.wikipedia.org/wiki/Jewish_insurgency_in_Mandatory_Palestine), with the Airline being dupped into smuggling guns for Zionist militias who were fighting the British at the time.
-The show deftly presents the moral dilemma that continues to dominate western politics to this day: sympathy and a need to atone for the treatment of the Jewish people in Europe up to and including the holocaust; yet discomfort with zionist methods and all that means for others in the middle east, in particular the people of Palestine and Lebanon
+* It features the forgotten history of the end of the [British Mandate and the Palestine Emergency](https://en.wikipedia.org/wiki/Jewish_insurgency_in_Mandatory_Palestine), with the Airline being dupped into smuggling guns for Zionist militias who were fighting the British at the time.
+The show deftly presents the moral dilemma that continues to dominate western politics to this day: sympathy and a need to atone for the treatment of the Jewish people in Europe up to and including the holocaust; yet discomfort with zionist methods and all that means for others in the middle east, in particular the people of Palestine and Lebanon.
+For more on the period, I can highly recommend [The Hundred Years' War on Palestine by Rashid Khalidi](https://amzn.to/40QD3EH).
-* later episodes depict the [Berlin airlift](https://en.wikipedia.org/wiki/Berlin_Blockade) from a perspective I'd never considered before: the rapid assemblage of motley crews and operators to provide an airlift capability that had been unceremoniously moth-balled at the conclusion of WWII
+* Later episodes depict the [Berlin airlift](https://en.wikipedia.org/wiki/Berlin_Blockade) from a perspective I'd never considered before: the rapid assemblage of motley crews and operators to provide an airlift capability that had been unceremoniously moth-balled at the conclusion of WWII.
+For more on the history, really enjoyed reading [The Berlin Airlift by by Robert Jackson](https://amzn.to/46qEwFB).
-* and if you appreciate the [DC3/Dakota](https://en.wikipedia.org/wiki/Douglas_DC-3) - it is really the star of the show.
+* Finally, if you appreciate the [DC-3/Dakota](https://en.wikipedia.org/wiki/Douglas_DC-3) - it is really the star of the show.
 There is lots of footage of it in the air and on the ground, in pieces and various liveries.
-Incidentally, the show also features the regular use of an [Austin Tilly](https://en.wikipedia.org/wiki/Tilly_(vehicle)).
+And as a bonus, the show regularly co-stars a period [Austin Tilly](https://en.wikipedia.org/wiki/Tilly_(vehicle)).

 In short, so many aspects of the story and production will have one thinking: "crikey, forgot about that!"
 Or even, "crikey, never knew that!"